Red Ant Dream: Synopsis

 Kak then moves into footage and interviews he found with Police officers recounting details of Maoist attacks as well as victims and their families telling stories of how they or a loved one was treated by the government, throughout the next 20 minutes of the documentary.
 The Police officers believe that the Naxalites have misled the people, trained them and in order to stop the Revolutionaries they need to turn the people on the Maoists.
-In the next interview a woman whose husband was brutally murdered recounts the scene when he was killed.
-She describes him as unarmed and surrounded by police, they proceeded to beat him up, attack him with axes and knives, chop off his limbs and take his child who they have not seen since.
-The end of this part of the documentary shows Maoist footage of 12 police officers attacking the Naxalites where the Naxalites let the remaining 3 police officers surrender and go home instead of killing them.
+In the next interview a woman who claims her husband was brutally murdered recounts the scene when he was killed.
+She claims he was unarmed and surrounded by police; they proceeded to beat him up, attack him with axes and knives, chop off his limbs and take his child who they have not seen since.
+The end of this part of the documentary shows Maoist footage of 12 police officers attacking the Naxalites, where the Naxalites kill all but 3 of them.

-The last part of the film starts off by focusing on the people who died fighting for the cause, and the Naxalites telling their story to get people to try to join the fight against the government.
-Since it's the end of the film Kak ties it all together by reiterating the reasons the Maoists are fighting.
-The Indian government is allowing Capitalist companies to mine and start other special projects which lead to the displacement of the tribes and the destruction of their way of life.
-The Maoists stress that most of the demands of the Naxalites fall within the Indian Constitution, but due to the mistreatment of the people the Maoists have become cynical of the Indian Constitution, hearkening to a poem written by Pash where he declares that the Indian Constitution is dead and not worth reading.
-The Maoists say that the Indian government is responsible for all of the violence occurring in India because the more intense and extensive havoc created by the government such as killing, torturing and raping will breed the intense resistance of the armed minorities.
+The last part of the film starts off by focusing on the people who died fighting for Maoism, and the Naxalites telling their story to get people to try to join their fight against the government.
+Since it is the end of the film Kak ties it all together by reiterating the reasons the Maoists are allegedly fighting for.
+The Maoists believe that most of the demands of the Naxalites fall within the Indian Constitution, but due to the claimed mistreatment of the people the Maoists have become cynical of the Indian Constitution, hearkening to a poem written by Pash where he declares that the Indian Constitution is dead and not worth reading.
+The Maoists feel that the Indian government is responsible for all of the violence occurring in India because the more intense and extensive response by the government will breed the intense resistance of the armed minorities.
 In the film Kak includes an audio of the police getting an order to seek out any possible Naxalites and to kill any journalists that come to cover them.
-He is trying to reiterate how little the government cares about the people.
-The documentary ends with the people marching together and kids training to join the fight, practicing to shoot in the forests.
+The documentary ends with the Maoists marching together and their kids training to join their fight, practicing to shoot in the forests.